 - NLP Applications

 - Resources and evaluation

 Long paper submissions must describe substantial, original, completed and unpublished work.
 Wherever appropriate, concrete evaluation and analysis should be included.

-Long paper submissions may consist of up to eight (8) pages of content, plus unlimited references; final versions of long papers will be given one additional page of content (up to 9 pages) so that reviewers’ comments can be taken into account.
+Long paper submissions may consist of up to eight (8) pages of content, plus unlimited references; final camera-ready versions of accepted long papers will be given one additional page of content (up to 9 pages) so that reviewers’ comments can be taken into account.